 “When it comes to reporting on your social media marketing efforts, I believe one of the most important metrics to touch on is Impressions,” writes Tim Brown of Hook Agency.

 “While likes, comments, and shares are very important, and often take the stage in social media reports, impressions are quite valuable in and of themselves.
-While they are difficult to measure, and really are much less tangible in terms of proved value – people simply seeing your brand has immense value.”
+While they are difficult to measure and are much less tangible in terms of proved value – people simply seeing your brand has immense value.”

 “Marketing is all about touchpoints.
 And while someone scrolling past your post may not be optimal, it is still an impression which may convert down the road,” Brown adds.